Alipsa/journo/README.md

 If you are dynamically inserting your svg image, you need to [disable autoescaping](https://freemarker.apache.org/docs/dgui_misc_autoescaping.html)

-Assuming your Freemarker markup is as follows:
+Assuming your Freemarker markup saved as a file called svgImage.ftlh with the following content:

 ```xhtml
 <html xmlns="http://www.w3.org/1999/xhtml">